Playing with HexOS Part 1: losing my way, my mind and my pool

 • Backing up my laptop of my NAS

-• I think this will be fairly easy in it’s simple form, I am imagining just dragging stuff to a folder on the nas from in my file browser
+• I think this will be fairly easy in it’s simple form, I am imagining just dragging stuff to a folder on the NAS from in my file browser

 • I would like to look at backup tools and see what that is like